-All applicants must apply through the Workday system.
+All applicants must apply through Workday.
 All vacancies can be found by going to www.uamont.edu/jobs.
-If applying as an external candidate, you must set up an account in Workday's candidate portal.
+If applying as an external candidate, you must set up an account in Workday.

 Background Checks (UAM Operating Procedure 403.1)

 All persons hired as employees, excluding student workers employed while actively enrolled in classes, must submit to a criminal background check (including a registered sex offender check).